atosorigin/grafana-weathermap-panel/docs/EN/appendix/json-links.md

 ## zIndex

- - **zIndex**: The larger the number, the more the link will be highlighted on the image in terms of layer.
+ - **zIndex**: The larger the number, the more the link will be highlighted on the image in terms of layers.

  ```
     "zIndex": "5",